neurodroid/stimfit/doc/sphinx/manual/python.rst

 * **new_window_list()**

-Although using a 2D_NumPy array is very efficient, there are a few drawbacks: the size of the array has to be know at construction time, and all traces have to be of equal lengths.
+Although using a 2D_NumPy array is very efficient, there are a few drawbacks: the size of the array has to be known at construction time, and all traces have to be of equal lengths.
 Both problems can be avoided using :func:`stf.new_window_list()`, albeit at the price of a significant performance loss. :func:`stf.new_window_list()` takes a Python list of 1D-NumPy arrays as an argument:

 ::